 Depending on how much new content is being developed, new programs may also fall under substantive change.
-Only the SACSCOC Liaison can make the determination whether a program falls within substantive change, but that determination is coordinated through the Director of Academic Quality.
+Only the SACSCOC Liaison can make the determination whether a program falls within substantive change with that determination coordinated through the Director of Academic Quality.